The Shire-Reeve [Sheriff]

 we know the inside story it is hilarious!
 The author is having

-fun with his father's enemy.
+fun with his enemy.
 Henry Faucumberg's early career may have

 been less than commendable, as tabled above, by 12th March 1313